rchak007/python-homework/README.md

 The Python script analyzes the records to calculate each of the following:

-* The total number of months included in the dataset.
+* The total number of months included in the dataset

 * The net total amount of Profit/Losses over the entire period.